tposney/midi-qol/README.md

 * **DM sees all whispered messages** Copy the GM on all whispered messages.
 * **Untarget at end of turn** At the end of a players turn(i.e. combat tracker is advanced) all/dead targeted tokens are untargeted.
 There is a GM option since I regularly forget to untarget after an attack and break things on the next turn.
 If midi-qol is managing the roll then dead tokens are untargeted after an attack, so that players can avoid "flogging a dead horse" as it were.
 * **Players control invisible tokens** 0.7.1+.
 If enabled then players can both see and control tokens they own that are hidden.
 Also any token they own will **always** appear on their map.
+* **Force Hide Rolls** If enabled private/blind/gm only rolls will only appear on the recipients chat log.
+This must be enabled if you are using better rolls and combo cards.

 If the above was all too tedious here are the setings I use which .
 ## Settings for  full auto mode: